Contact Lens Care

 What can an eye test detect?

-An eye test can detect diabetes or glaucoma in the early stages and prevent future problems.
+An eye test can detect if you have diabetes or glaucoma in the early stages and prevent future problems.
 They are essential to keeping your eye health in check and can also spot many other underlying health issues.

 Do students get glasses free?